Hedge fund TCI lambasts unpopular CoCos

 "They serve as no credible loss-absorbing capital whatsoever, given their low probability of ever being exercised," he said in the letter.

 Only a handful of banks have issued CoCos.
-Credit Suisse CSGN.VX is another prominent user of CoCos - having sold more than 8 billion Swiss francs (5 billion pounds).
+Credit Suisse is another prominent user of CoCos - having sold more than 8 billion Swiss francs ($8.44 billion).

-UBS UBSN.VX and China's ICBC (601398.SS) have issued related instruments, but these work differently because investors lose all their money if these banks land in trouble, and there is no conversion into equity.
-(Additional reporting by Kylie MacLellan)
+UBS and China's ICBC have issued related instruments, but these work differently because investors lose all their money if these banks land in trouble, and there is no conversion into equity.